 Even though we have kits with specific instructions, we want to tell you that every hoop house we have ever seen constructed has been different from last.
-Farmers add on, adjust, and customize to fit their many different needs, especially once they gain experience and adjust to their particular needs.
+Farmers add on, adjust, and customize to fit their many different needs, especially once they gain experience and modify the structure to their particular needs.

 Over time, farmers view hoop house construction as a framework instead of an exact step-by-step to follow.
-Our intent with the following guides is to help get you there right from the start.
+Our intent with the following guide is to help get you there right from the start.

 What Exactly is a Hoop House?

 Hoop houses are simple structures.
 In its simplest form, they are hoops with plastic on top to protect plants from excessive wind and rain.
 They provide solar gains at the start and end of the growing seasons to allow farmers to begin growing earlier in the Spring and harvesting later into the Fall.
 With proper crop selections and succession planting, many climates can also support four season farming.

 A hoop house can be built from many materials.
 Different gauges of metal, wood and PVC(not recommended) are the most popular choices.
 Each farmer is able to decide if they want to save capital investments up front or invest into a stronger structure from the beginning that will last for many seasons to come.
 Local weather and environmental conditions ultimately should be the deciding factor to hoop house construction.
 In our Building a Greenhouse series we will answer many of the questions we routinely receive at Bootstrap Farmer regarding hoop house construction.

 What you need to know before building a hoop house

 Now that you have ordered your kit, we are here to guide you through some important reminders and things to consider while you are waiting for your kit to arrive.
 From ensuring you understand the instruction manual ahead of time to ensuring you have the tools you need to build it right from day one.